Best Organic Cleansers for Sensitive Skin in 2026

 This is where things get controversial.

-Some essential oils—like lavender and tea tree—have legitimate antimicrobial and anti-inflammatory properties.
+Some essential oils—such as lavender and tea tree—have proven antimicrobial and anti-inflammatory properties.
 But here’s the catch: they’re also among the most common allergens in natural skincare.
 The International Fragrance Association lists over 80 allergens commonly found in essential oils.

 For truly sensitive skin, fragrance-free is almost always the safer choice.
 I know it’s tempting to want that spa-like aromatherapy experience, but your skin doesn’t care how the product smells.
 It cares about staying calm and balanced.